Follow a Fiducial

 To detect april tags in an image source using an external AprilTag library, compute the bounding box, and then transform the pixel coordinates into world coordinates.

 --use-world-objects will toggle between these modes.
 By default, this argument is set to true, so the program will use the world object service (mode 1).

-These examples requires the bosdyn API and client to be installed, and must be run using python3.
+These examples require the bosdyn API and client to be installed, and must be run using python3.
 Using pip, these dependencies can be installed using:

 Additionally, the example requires a fiducial in Spot’s range of view.
 This fiducial (also referenced as an april tag) must be the right size as specified in Spot’s User Guide and documentation.

 If the user intends to only use fiducial detections from the world object service, then these installation instructions can be skipped.

 This example uses an AprilTag library from an external repo (https://github.com/AprilRobotics/apriltag.git), please follow the instructions on the AprilTag github readme to fully set up the library (the instructions on the external github are targeted to a Linux OS).

 On Linux, follow the instructions below to build the apriltag repository correctly: